Last Updated on

 The Limited Liability Company (LLC) is a smart entity choice for most start-up businesses.
-The LLC provides personal liability protection and has the potential to save money on taxes.
+The business structure of the LLC provides personal liability protection and has the potential to save money on taxes.
 With a little research, you can learn how to form an LLC in Alabama without an attorney.

 Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, providing protection for the business owner’s personal assets.

 In addition to the liability protection, the Limited Liability Company provides a number of other benefits over the sole proprietorship, partnership and corporation because of the multiple tax options, ease of administration and management flexibility.

 Forming an LLC in Alabama can be both affordable and is simple enough for most people to start on their own.
-That said, it’s not a bad idea to have a legal professional like While the filing is pretty straightforward, it’s nice to have some support if you have questions, alerts when the annual report is due, forms like operating agreements, banking resolutions and more.
-There are companies like IncFile or ZenBusiness and others that do all of this for as little as $49.
+That said, it’s not a bad idea to have a legal professional or formation service like IncFile, LegalZoom or Filenow make sure the LLC is formed correctly.